arlandgit/arlandk/_pages/about.md

 ## Research Interests
 <p align="justify">
-My research interests primarily focus on estimation theory and communication theory, with an emphasis on applying these theories to solve <strong>positioning and tracking problems in wireless networks</strong>, both at theoretical and applied level.
+My research interests primarily focus on estimation theory and communication theory, with an emphasis on applying these theories to solve positioning and tracking problems in wireless networks, both at theoretical and applied levels, as well as in the Internet of Things (IoT).
 </p>

 ## Profesional Activities & Memberships